 Financial statements

 6.14 An issuer and the guarantor (if applicable) must prepare annual financial statements.
-The financial statements of the issuer are not required to be prepared if such issuer has no operating assets.
+The financial statements of the guarantor are not required to be prepared if such guarantor has no operating assets.

 6.15 An issuer and the guarantor (if applicable) shall, within four months after the end of every financial year submit its audited annual financial statements, which statements must comply with paragraph 5.2 and paragraphs 5.7 to 5.9, to the JSE.
 State-owned entities and municipalities shall within seven months after the end of every financial year submit its audited annual financial statements to the JSE.
 Where interim financial statements are prepared, they must be prepared in accordance with IAS34 and submitted to the JSE within three months after the end of the period to which they relate.